openstack-archive/project-navigator-data/README.rst

 If either min_version or max_version are given, they both must be given.
 If the service does not have microversions, they should be omitted.

+This is also expressed in jsonschema form in the file `schema.json` in this repository.

 .. _API WG document: https://specs.openstack.org/openstack/api-wg/guidelines/microversion_specification.html#version-discovery

 Process Description